 NLA licences contribute to a vibrant UK media and support jobs in journalism.
 NLA licence revenue is distributed to publishers in the form of royalty payments.
-In 2012 NLA media access revenues represented the equivalent of 950 jobs in journalism.
+In 2018, the company returned £37m to publishers.

 Apply for a licence